Distributed Learning with Dependent Samples: DKRR for Strong Mixing Sequences

 then $\{z_i\}_{i=1}^\infty$ is said to be algebraic $\alpha$-mixing. \end{definition}

-It is easily to derive from Definition \ref{Def:alpha} that i.i.d. random sequences imply $\alpha_j=0$ for all $j\geq 1$.
-Thus, the strong mixing is a reasonable extension of the classical i.i.d. sampling.
-In the following, we provide several examples in time series and dynamical systems to generate strong mixing sequences.
+It is easy to derive from Definition \ref{Def:alpha} that i.i.d. random sequences imply $\alpha_j=0$ for all $j\geq 1$.
+Thus, strong mixing is a reasonable extension of the classical i.i.d. sampling.
+As we focus on distributed learning, the following two lemmas that present mixing properties for distributively stored strong mixing sequences are needed.